cobbman/sage-extended/README.md

 - custom SCSS with a "MainColors" array which will auto-generate helper classes for buttons and backgrounds (see `assets/styles/common/_variables.scss`
 - helper classes for components on mobile devices
 - add sass mixing 'include-media' (bower dep)
+- Gravity Forms Styles (so you don't have to include GF CSS)

 **JS**